scikit-hep/particle/README.rst

     >>> Lambda_b_0.J
     0.5

-You can quickly search for particles from the command line with:
+You can quickly search for particles from the command line with (note: quotes may be used/needed but only double quotes work as expected on Windows):

 .. code-block:: bash